zeedt/final-project-hull/README.md

 For ios, the scraping was done alphabetically and by category (Medical and Health & Fitness categories).
 Appstore catalog the applications in alphabetical order as well as in categories.
 Selenium and Beautifulsoup python libraries were used to scrape this data.

-For android apps, the application catalog on playstore is not easy to scrape all data so very few medical related apps are currently scraped on playstore.
-Due to time constraint for this project, the android application usage might not be analysed.
+For android apps, the application catalog is done based on country (EU and EEA countries) and category (Medical and Health & Fitness categories).
+Selenium and Beautifulsoup python libraries were also used to scrape this data.

 #### ios